Computer Life-cycle Program

 - Planned and group purchasing lowers overall price from vendors and enables additional standard features and benefits

-- CLA technology purchases through the life-cycle program derive from student fees, and are therefore limited to enhancement of teaching or educational experience, and can not be used solely for the support of research or service technology
+- CLA technology purchases through the life-cycle program derive from student fees, and according to Board of Regents policy are therefore limited to enhancement of teaching or educational experience, and can not be used solely for the support of research or service technology.
+That being said, the majority of faculty members are able to use their life-cycle laptop for research also.
+Computer enhancements and upgrades are also available when the cost difference is provided by faculty research funds, grants, or other funds.

 - Technology for programs, initiatives and pilots that have been approved by the Technology Advisory Committee that have a student participatory component, or directly benefit and contribute to the CLA student educational experience may be included in the life-cycle program.